 Deepta has had high impact in the policy and practice of international development, especially in relation to her work on the care economy and MGNREGA.
 She is an expert on mixed methods research design and qualitative methodologies, and aligns herself closely with issues of power and participation, citizen engagement and governance.

-Deepta is an enthusiastic and popular teacher; she convenes the PhD programme and the MA Gender and Development programme at IDS in addition to convening and teaching on a range of relevant modules.
+Deepta is an enthusiastic and popular teacher; she is Director of Doctoral Studies at IDS and convenes the MA Gender and Development programme in addition to convening and teaching on a range of relevant modules.